pantheon-systems/documentation/source/content/redis.md

 ### Drupal 6 Cache Backport

-If you have a Drupal 6 site, you will also need the [Cache Backport](https://drupal.org/project/cache_backport){.external} module.
+If you have a Drupal 6 site, you will also need the <ExternalLink text={"Cache Backport"} link={"https://drupal.org/project/cache_backport"}/> module.
 This module is a full backport of the Drupal 7 `cache.inc` for Drupal 6.
-See [INSTALL.TXT](http://drupalcode.org/project/cache_backport.git/blob_plain/HEAD:/INSTALL.txt){.external} for how to configure Cache Backport.
+See <ExternalLink text={"INSTALL.TXT"} link={"http://drupalcode.org/project/cache_backport.git/blob_plain/HEAD:/INSTALL.txt"}/> for how to configure Cache Backport.

 If you see the following message: